mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Design kits

-- Release an update with the new Material Design icons on Figma, Sketch, Adobe XD.
+- Release an update with the new Material Design icons on Figma, Adobe XD, Sketch.
+- Figma, continue to polish the kit as our most important one.
 - Adobe XD, improve the performance of the kit.
 - Collect more users' feedback to identify the biggest improvement opportunities.